mixxxdj/mixxx/source/chapters/djing_with_mixxx.rst

 recording directory and even set your own :term:`metadata`.
 By default, Mixxx saves your recordings as lossless :term:`wav` files to a :file:`Mixxx/Recordings` sub-folder in the Mixxx music directory.
-Before you start recording, we recommend that you adjust the settings in the recording preferences.
+Before you start recording, we recommend that you adjust the settings in :menuselection:`Preferences --> Recording`.

 If you click on the *Recordings* icon in the sidebar of the Mixxx library, the track table to the right displays the content of your recordings directory.
 New